AMLENDU562/Pdf-Analyzer/README.md

 ### 5. Update PDF Query Data in Database
 **Endpoint:** `/api/putDatabase/Data`
 **Method:** `PUT`
-**Description:** After each stores query results and updates PDF data.
+**Description:** After each query.
+Query is send to api to store and update mongodb.

 ---